datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassadorlistener.md

 The `AmbassadorListener` CRD defines where, and how, $productName$ should listen for requests from the network, and which `AmbassadorHost` definitions should be used to process those requests.
 For further examples of how to use `AmbassadorListener`, see [Configuring $productName$ to Communicate](../../../howtos/configure-communications).

+**Note that `AmbassadorListener`s are never created by $productName$, and must be defined by the user.** If you do not define any `AmbassadorListener`s, $productName$ will not listen anywhere for connections, and therefore won't do anything useful.
+It will log a `WARNING` to this effect.

 ```yaml
 ---
 apiVersion: x.getambassador.io/v3alpha1